 Opus Sectile Use in the Dome of the Rock

 In Picturesque Palestine, published in 1880.
 Charles Wilson remarked that some floors in the Dome of the Rock were paved with Opus Sectile formed from many fragments of previously used colored marble tiles.
-So are these Dome of the Rock Opus Sectile floor panels related to the Crusader period? the locations suggest they are.
-When the Crusaders occupied the Dome of the Rock they converted it into a church.
-Also, the Christian pilgrim Fulcher of Chartres recorded that they entirely covered and encased the central rock with marble.
+So are these Dome of the Rock Opus Sectile floor panels related to the Crusader period?
+The locations suggest they are.
+When the Crusaders occupied the Dome of the Rock, they converted it into a church.
+Also, the Christian pilgrim Fulcher of Chartres recorded that they covered and encased the central rock with marble.

 Comparing Opus Sectile Floors in the Dome of the Rock and the Latin Calvary Chapel

 According to what Emek Tzurim Sifting Project found; the Crusaders used similar floor patterns in the Dome of the Rock and the Latin Calvary Chapel.
 In Christian teachings, a parallel is drawn between the narrative of Abraham being willing to sacrifice his “only son” Isaac (Gen 22:2); and God is willing to sacrifice his “only begotten Son” Jesus (John 3:16).
 In the Church of the Holy Sepulchre, this is the rock that Christians traditionally associated with the place where Jesus was crucified.
 So as to say the rock of Calvary or Golgotha (In Aramaic).
 Thus the Latin Calvary Chapel is parallel to the chapel at the Dome of the Rock.
 This connection is so important that there is a modern mosaic of the Binding of Isaac on the south wall of the Latin Calvary Chapel.
 The Crusaders thus gave parallel narratives parallel floors.